-Witnesses and third parties may refuse to disclose information or provide evidence on the basis of marital or other family linked privileges, client-attorney privileges, bank secrecy privileges that are recognised by the law.
+Witnesses and third parties may refuse to disclose information or provide evidence on the basis of marital or other family-linked privileges, client-attorney privileges or bank secrecy privileges recognised by the law.

 Documents may also be considered privileged if their disclosure is found to violate professional secrecy rules or cause serious damage to the honour, consideration, property of a given person or one of his/her relatives.

-However, under certain circumstances, some of the above-listed privileges may be sent aside so long as judicially determined or authorised by the relevant professional authority.
+However, under certain circumstances, some of the above-listed privileges may be set aside so long as judicially determined by the Court.